 Overview of Visual Studio Graphics Diagnostics

 Visual Studio Graphics Diagnostics is a set of tools for recording and then analyzing rendering and performance problems in Direct3D apps.
-Graphics Diagnostics can be used on apps that are running locally on your Windows PC or on a remote PC or device.
+Graphics Diagnostics can be used on apps that are running locally on your Windows PC, in a Windows device emulator, or on a remote PC or device.

 Using Graphics Diagnostics to debug rendering problems